cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 In this advanced lab we want only specific Catalog Items to be available for certain user groups.
 CloudForms is using tags to identify objects.
 For example, if a Service Catalog Item is tagged as "Department Engineering" only users which are in a group which is also tagged as "Department Engineering" will see and be able to order this Catalog Item.

-***Note:*** The following parts of the lab are using the "Operations UI" or "Classic UI".
+:heavy_check_mark: ***NOTE*** The following parts of the lab are using the "Operations UI" or "Classic UI".
 Make sure to switch back to it by using the original URL:

     https://cf46-<GUID>.rhpds.opentlc.com